 There are many books, movies, and documentaries about El Salvador.
+We keep an updated list on our website: FUN STUFF > LESSON PLANS AND RESOURCES.
 We encourage members of your group to view or read these and come together for reflection before the trip.

 We encourage your group to leave electronic entertainment devices behind.
 The childrens’ school and house routine must be respected – that means early to bed and early to rise – 5 am!
 The food available at COAR is healthy and wholesome but simple.
 Travel by bus on poor roads will be hot, dusty, and bumpy.
 Most sites, including COAR, require lots of walking.